-The Secular Buddhist Network is sponsoring an online group which meets the third Thursday of each month on Zoom.
+The Secular Buddhist Network’s online discussion group meets the third Thursday of each month on Zoom.
 It’s a great opportunity for secular Buddhists and those who are interested in learning more about a secular approach to the dharma to connect with each other and to discuss key issues.
 Below the contact form are brief reports from our meetings.

-30 participants from eight countries participated: Costa Rica, Colombia, the UK, Germany, Austria, New Zealand, Ireland, and the U.S.
+31 participants from seven countries participated: the UK, Canada, Germany, Denmark, Australia, Costa Rica, and the U.S.